Abdullah bin Sultan bin Mohammed Al-Sultan

-Admiral Abdullah al-Sultan was a Saudi Arabian military officer and formerly commander of the Royal Saudi Navy.
-He was succeeded by Fahad al-Ghafli.
+Admiral Abdullah al-Sultan was a Saudi Arabian military officer and formerly commander of the Royal Saudi Navy who was succeeded by Fahad al-Ghafli.

-Ordered to step down
+Biography

+Admiral al-Sultan was appointed commander of the Royal Saudi Navy in May 2014 during a reshuffle in the senior command of the armed forces.
+He is from southern Saudi Arabia and his selection was in part to oversee potential operations in that strategic direction, which included Yemen.

-On 4 November 2017, Abdullah bin Sultan bin Mohammed Al-Sultan was ordered to step down, and replaced by Fahad al-Ghafli.
+During the 2017 Saudi Arabian purge, on 4 November 2017, Abdullah bin Sultan bin Mohammed Al-Sultan was ordered to step down, and replaced by Fahad al-Ghafli.
 This was following a "corruption crackdown" conducted by a new royal anti-corruption committee.
-The order came from Crown Prince Mohammad Bin Salman.
+The order came from Crown Prince Mohammad bin Salman.